Figures logo

 • Employee feedback: Gather feedback from employees to gauge their satisfaction with the process and perceived fairness of the outcomes.

-• Market competitiveness: Compare your organization's salary levels with industry benchmarks to ensure competitive compensation.
+• Market competitiveness: Compare your organisation's salary levels with industry benchmarks to ensure competitive compensation.

 • Retention and engagement: Monitor employee retention rates and engagement levels to gauge the effectiveness of the salary review process in motivating and retaining talent.